 Use unobtrusive methods such as feedback forms that appear only after certain actions or at specific intervals.
 Avoid interrupting the user’s workflow with popups or surveys that appear too frequently.

-Utilize passive feedback mechanisms such as user analytics, heatmaps, and session recordings to gather insights without requiring direct user input.
+Use passive feedback mechanisms, such as user analytics, heatmaps, and session recordings, to gather insights without requiring direct user input.
 Additionally, consider implementing in-app feedback forms or email surveys for more targeted feedback.

 Offer incentives such as discounts, exclusive content, or entry into prize draws in exchange for feedback.
 Additionally, clearly communicate the value of their feedback and how it will be used to improve the user experience.